Mitilda and Gabriel made it over the wall of another city, still undetected.

 She touched down next to me.
 "Jaydin, stop.
 You can't do this."

-"You can't stop me," I said, unwilling to give up that easily.
+"You can't stop me," I said.
 "I'm going to save my sister."
 I started walking toward the king's city.

 Katherine tried to sound firm, but I could hear the conflict in her voice.
 "I will kill you if I have to, Jaydin."